 Underlying the seemingly simple narrative of a sniper who massacres moviegoers just as an aging actor makes his final promotional appearance, Peter Bogdanovich’s Targets primarily functions as a meta-commentary on the changing nature of the horror genre.

-Debuting after the launch of the slasher film subgenre that was inaugurated with John Carpenter’s Halloween, Targets showcases the horror genre’s transition away from classical monsters of the old regime in favor of the stalking boogeyman that lives three houses down.
+Debuting after the launch of the slasher film subgenre that was inaugurated with John Carpenter’s Halloween, Targets showcases the horror genre’s transition away from classical monsters of the old regime.
 The transformation occurring in the horror genre is embodied by the film’s character of Byron Orlok, played by the infamous king of blood himself, Boris Karloff.
 Karloff largely plays himself, an aging horror actor who is determined to retire – believing himself to be an anachronism.
 Targets IMDB

 The post-classical horror film aims to appeal to a younger generation – a generation that is no longer frightened by monsters that go bump in the night.
 This younger generation, due to the increased availability of television which featured old horror classics, are well aware of the conventions of horror.
 They have seen the gothic castle and the alien pods … they know what lies in the fruit cellar, thus the genre had to reinvent itself, culminating a new horror film that was ripe with allusion.
 In the case of Targets, the referencing of other horror films is not even remotely subtle.
 Orlok’s name is an homage to Count Orlok in the 1922 horror classic, Nosferatu.